termsurf/talk/readme.md

 _We are aware of [competing standards](https://xkcd.com/927/) haha.
-But for the websites we are planning on making, thinking of showing the gneral public IPA has (in our experiments / customer testing) so far revealed that it is either ignored or misunderstood, so we are making something that we think will be used and not misunderstood._
+But for the websites we are planning on making, thinking of showing the general public IPA has (in our experiments / customer testing) so far revealed that it is either ignored or misunderstood, so we are making something that we think will be used and not misunderstood._